Gree

 H3

-Unit shows H3 and stops; often after running for some time under heavy load.
+The unit displays H3 and stops, often after running for some time under heavy load.

 Compressor Overload Protection